cisco/mindmeld/docs/source/userguide/intent_classifier.rst

 The result of :meth:`predict_proba` is a list of tuples ranked from the most likely intent to the least.
 The first element of each tuple is the intent label and the second element is the associated classification probability.
 Ideally, you want a classifier that assigns a high probability to the expected (correct) class label for a test query, while having very low prediction probabilities for the incorrect labels.

 The :meth:`predict` and :meth:`predict_proba` methods run on one query at a time.
-See the next section for details on evaluating classifier performance by testing a trained model on a batch of labeled test queries.
+To instead test a trained model on a batch of labeled test queries and evaluate classifier performance, see the next section.

 Evaluate classifier performance